gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 and reality is the same for everyone, then in principle we can resolve disagreements.
 We look at the evidence.
 We follow the argument.
-We converge — however slowly, however imperfectly — on the truth.
+We converge, however slowly, however imperfectly, on the truth.

 This was the Enlightenment promise.
 Reason as the universal solvent of disagreement.